Trinity School (Athens, Alabama)

 Trinity School (1865–1970) was a private secondary school for African American students in Athens, Alabama, United States.

 History

 It was founded by Mary Fletcher Wells in 1865.
 The school was sponsored by the Western Freedmen’s Aid Commission and the American Missionary Association, located in a Baptist church initially.
 It was the only high school for Black students in the county and the first school in the northern half of the state offering kindergarten for Black children, during the time of Jim Crow laws.
 Wells initially taught under the protection of armed guards.
 The school had an integrated faculty by 1892.
 Wells would teach, canning fruits and vegetables for the winter, and returned north to raise funds for the school in the summers.
 She remained at the school for twenty-seven years.

-Originally, the school was located east of the L&N Railroad on what is now Washington Street.
-The school faced multiple setbacks, including two fires.
-The first fire in March 1907 destroyed the school, leading to its reconstruction in 1910 on a site that had been a battleground during the Civil War.
-A second fire in 1912 destroyed the rebuilt structure, and the present school building was completed in 1914.
-The new school building was built on the ruins of Fort Henderson, and succeeded a wooden school building on the site.

-In 1946, the Limestone County school board, under the administration of W.A.
-Owens, took over the school’s operations.
-However, the county did not gain official possession of the property until January 1, 1957, following negotiations for ownership transfer initiated in 1954 under the tenure of Floyd Johnson.

-Between 1946 and 1958, the school's enrollment grew significantly, rising from 174 students to 493, serving grades seven through twelve.
-To accommodate the increasing student population, a new school building was constructed in 1956 under the jurisdiction of both the county and city school boards.
-The new building was located near the old one, and while the auditorium was remodeled, it was not demolished or completely rebuilt.
-Additionally, a new gymnasium was completed in 1956.